InDrive

-inDrive (previously known as inDriver), is an international ride-hailing service with more than 150 million downloads operating in 47 countries.
-Headquartered in Mountain View, California, it is the second largest ridesharing and taxi app worldwide by downloads.
+inDrive (previously known as inDriver), is an international company operating in the fields of ride-hailing, delivery, cargo transportation, and urban services with more than 360 million downloads operating in more than 982 cities in 48 countries.
+Headquartered in Mountain View, California.
 The company was officially launched in 2013.

-It is one of the fastest growing international passenger transport service operating on the peer-to-peer pricing model.
-In the inDrive app, all conditions of the trip are determined as a result of an agreement between passengers and drivers. inDrive works both in small towns with a population of 10 thousand inhabitants, often with weak internet and without maps of the settlement, and in the largest cities with the highest level of competition.
-According to OZY, the fees that takes from drivers' receipts average 5–8% of the fare, which is significantly less than other major ride-hailing services.
-Passengers make all payments for rides directly to drivers in cash or non-cash settlements.
-The inDrive mobile app is available on Android and iOS.
+It is operating on the peer-to-peer pricing model.
+In the inDrive app, all conditions of the trip are determined as a result of an agreement between passengers and drivers.
+Passengers make all payments for rides directly to drivers in cash or non-cash settlements. inDrive takes 10 to 12.99% of the fare in commission.

+inDrive works both in small towns with a population of 10 thousand inhabitants, often with weak internet and without maps of the settlement, and in the largest cities with the highest level of competition.

 History

-inDriver was founded in 2012 in Yakutsk, one of the coldest cities in the world.
+inDriver was founded in 2012 by entrepreneur Arsen Tomsky in Yakutsk, one of the coldest cities in the world.
 The service originated when a group of local students established a collective group of "independent drivers" (i.e. inDrivers) on social media in response to a sharp increase in taxi prices when outside temperatures dropped precipitously.
 Members of the group shared where they wanted to go and the prices they were willing to pay, allowing drivers to in turn contact these customers and negotiate prices.
 One year later, the group moved to the Sinet Company which created a peer-to-peer transportation-based system based on this concept.

 In 2013, inDriver was officially launched.

+Following Russia’s invasion of Ukraine, inDrive divested its interests in the Russian market in June 2022, and relocated 1,000 employees from Russia to Kazakhstan and Cyprus.

+inDrive subsequently launched other services, including intercity trips, delivery and fintech services.